Craft233MC/.github/profile/README.md

 Craft233 is a Minecraft survival server.It made by [Neokoni](https://github.com/neokoni).
 Craft233 not a offical minecraft server
 Our website: [Craft233](https://www.craft233.top)
+### to do list?
+- A minecraft plugin for Craft233
+- New docs website
+- Ready third season
 ### Where there are
 Here is Open repositories of Craft233.Maybe you can find some that can help you!